modm-io/modm/src/modm/platform/core/stm32/module.md

 Some STM32F4 have a battery-backed backup SRAM and a single-cycle CCM that is only accessible to the core via the D-Code bus, thus the CCM is not DMA-able.
+Therefore the main stack is placed into SRAM, even though it is slower than CCM.

 ```
             ┌────────────────────────┐◄ __backup_end